**Repost from 2012, 2015, with updates.**

-Given the shift in both demand and culture, here’s are some reasons why prospective seminary and Bible college students should rethink their application and the significant cost of private Bible education in the emerging post-Christendom world.
+Here are some more reasons why prospective seminary and Bible college students should rethink their application for Bible education in the emerging post-Christian world.

 Students need a plan beyond ministry because their job prospects are not positive, nor are they improving.

 Anecdotally, when I look back to my own seminary graduating class I can only think of two, maybe three, that scored ‘lead’ pastor positions.
+Fast forward 10 years and there’s one.
 The rest either did not pursue ministry or were shipped to obscure locations to operate as the much maligned ‘youth pastor’ (I guess you gotta start somewhere?).

-A degree in ‘youth ministry’ or ‘worship’ may echo a passion, but they aren’t applicable beyond the specific description.
+Things get worse as you specialize.
+A degree in ‘youth ministry’ or ‘worship’ may echo a passion, but they aren’t applicable beyond the specific designation.
 The result?
 We are raising a generation of Bible college grads to be baristas.
-4 years of Bible college, unless you plan to teach or become a theologian, is a setup for a lifetime hardship fraught with poverty.
+4 years of Bible college, unless you plan to teach or become a theologian, is a setup for a lifetime low paying jobs.

-This wreaks havoc on the spiritual formation of a generation of young people who were encouraged and thought God was calling them into professional ministry, only to roam the wilderness of minimum wage employment instead.
+This wreaks havoc on a generation of young people who were encouraged and thought God was calling them into professional ministry, only to roam the wilderness of minimum wage employment instead.

-Many Bible colleges impart skills that are no longer needed.
+Bible colleges often impart skills that are no longer needed.

-Some Christian universities are starting to recognize the tension, while those who turn a blind eye are closing (or are closed).
-1 – 2 year certification programs are emerging to provide necessary training without the burden of crippling student loans.
+Some Christian universities are starting to recognize this problem, while those who turn a blind eye are closing.
+New 1 – 2 year certification programs provide necessary training without the burden of student loans.
 Arts and education degrees are emerging, along with improved focus on social work and business.